sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-add-validation/cp-mobile-dev-kit-add-validation.md

 [OPTION END]

-Congratulations, you have created an MDK app from scratch.
-You can now continue enhancing this app with some other [additional functionalities](mission.mobile-dev-kit-enhance).
+Congratulations, you have successfully completed **Create Your First Mobile App with the Mobile Development Kit (MDK)** mission and you are now all set to [Enhance Your First MDK App with Additional Functionalities](mission.mobile-dev-kit-enhance) mission.

 [VALIDATE_1]
 [ACCORDION-END]